 8. DA is enterprise ready.
 Agile strategies are being adopted in enterprise-class settings that have significant legacy investments in technology and people experienced in traditional IT.
 There is significant technical and cultural debt to be overcome.
-The Disciplined Agile (DA) Framework: Focuses on solutions, not just software; Promotes enterprise awareness and optimizing the whole; Supports agile/lean governance and leadership strategies.
+Disciplined Agile (DA): Focuses on solutions, not just software; Promotes enterprise awareness and optimizing the whole; Supports agile/lean governance and leadership strategies.
 DA provides pragmatic advice for apply agile strategies in enterprise-class environments.

 - DA is pragmatic, not purist.
 Disciplined Agile is being applied by teams: in sizes from 2 - 100+, co-located to globally distributed, for life-critical compliance, with offshore team members, for simple to very complex problem and technical domains.
 Your teams need to tailor their strategy to address the situation that they face, and sometimes that’s not “pure agile”.

 - DA increases the chance of success of your agile transformation.
 Agile transformations must address the inherent complexities of your organization.
 Disciplined Agile addresses the full range of issues that you will run into when transforming your organization, providing insight into how to apply agile strategies in your actual environment.